top of page

 You can tell that Twites are seed eaters because they have the typical sturdy beaks of finches.

-This small and detailed print gives you a close-up view of a Twite, one you are unlikely to get in real life as there aren't many of them and they are very wary should you be lucky enough to see one on the moor.
+This small and detailed print gives you a close-up view of a Twite, one you are unlikely to get in real life as there aren't many of them and they are very wary should you be lucky enough to come across one on the moor.

 Hand-made original by Angie Rogers and signed by the artist.

-Created from carved blocks and printed with oil-based professional printing ink on printmaking paper, tinted with watercolour, collaged with acid free glue and supported on thick watercolour paper.
+Created from carved blocks and printed with oil-based professional printing ink on printmaking paper, tinted with watercolour paint, collaged with acid free glue and supported on thick watercolour paper.

 Free UK postage and packaging